alitquan/Ruff-Banditz_Mallick-A_Naing-N/README.md

 be inaccurate due to failure to account for simple words such as "the" and "an".
 But in my experience (Alitquan), it performs adequately, although improvement can, should, and will be made

-# Interdeveloper Chat

 If possible make APQ have generic typing (right now it is specifically for ticket).

-Hey Nicholas, how about you actually contribute to the project, instead of making me do everything!
-Nice suggestion, but I'm not a tool.
+if possible Nicholas, how about you actually do work instead of using your status as a 2nd term senior to exploit me?